iterate-ch/docs/cyberduck/info.md

 ## Versions

 A list of file versions can be viewed in the *Versions* tab of the Info window.
-The files can be reverted to a choosen version.
+The following actions are available for a selected previous version:
+- Revert version
+- Permanently delete version
+- View previous version.
+On macOS, this opens a *QuickLook* window.
+On Windows, this downloads and opens the file in the default editor.

 ```{image} _images/Info_Panel_Versions.png
 :alt: Versions Tab
 :width: 600px
 ```

-The following protocols support to review previous versions of files.
-On macOS, this opens a *QuickLook* window.
-On Windows, this downloads and opens the file in the default editor.
+The following protocols support to view previous versions of files.
 Some protocols also display previous versions of files in [browser](browser.md) when enabling *View → Show Hidden*.

 | **Protocol** | **Revert previous version** | **Open/Quick Look previous version** | **Delete version** | **Displayed in browser with *View → Show Hidden*** |
 | --- | --- | --- | --- | --- |